mariadb-corporation/MaxScale/Documentation/filters/Database-Firewall-Filter.md

 ## Rule syntax

-The rules are defined by using the following syntax.
+The rules are defined by using the following syntax:

 ```
 rule NAME deny [wildcard | columns VALUE ... |